MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 >[!TIP]
 >Use the same scale and resolution and also maximize the target application during recording to improve the accuracy of coordinate-based playback.

-Follow these steps after you've recorded a UI flow script:
+Follow these steps after you've recorded a Windows recorder (V1) flow script:

 1. Expand the step that launches or attaches the application.